The most important things to remember when making a forklift accident compensation claim

 I received a personal service which was both courteous and efficient and I would have no hesitation in recommending Express Solicitors to anybody else who finds themselves in the unfortunate position I was in.”

-Frequently asked questions about forklift truck claims
+Frequently asked questions about forklift truck injury claims

 Who pays my forklift compensation claim?